Google recommends every business owner be familiar with

 - Always define image and video dimensions in CSS.

-- Use font-display: swap to avoid Flash of Invisible Text (FOIT).
+Use font-display: swap to avoid Flash of Invisible Text

-- Avoid inserting ads or dynamic content above existing content.
+Avoid inserting ads or dynamic content above existing

 - Use CSS animations instead of layout shifts.